 - Brush thoroughly two to three times a week

-- Clean ears regularly and brush teeth daily
+- Check ears regularly and clean as needed

-Even though their coats do not shed much, grooming is important to keep the hair healthy and free from mats.
+Even though they do not shed much, grooming is important to keep their skin healthy and their coat free from mats.

 Common Health Problems of Kerry Blue Terriers